operator-framework/operator-marketplace/docs/how-to-upload-manifest.md

 }
 ```

-If you change your operator manifest then bump up the version in `RELEASE` before pushing the manifest.
+If you change your operator artifact, you should always bump up the version of the version/release before pushing the artifact.

-### Delete Operator Manifest
+### Delete Operator Artifacts

 *You will need `admin` privileges to delete repositories.*

-For now, we have been deleting manifest(s) manually by going to `quay.io`.
+Operator artifacts can be deleted manually by going to `quay.io`.
 Go to the `Settings` tab of your desired repository and click the `Delete Application` button.
+This will delete all uploaded versions of your operator artifact.
+There is no way to delete individual versions of your operator artifact.

+### Making your Operator Visible

+By default, when pushing an operator artifact to a new repository on `quay.io`, the repository will be created as private.
+Ensure that you make it public for it to be visible to the marketplace operator.
+Go to the `Settings` tab of your repository and check that under the `Application Visibility` header the application is set to public.